lordBN/lordBN/README.md

 - 👋 Hi, I’m @lordBN
-- 👀 I’m interested in coding html website and electron node and c# apps
+- 👀 I’m interested in coding html website, electron node and c# apps
 - 🌱 I’m currently learning javascpript
 - 📫 How to reach me at the moment u can't but soon I create discord for my community